-Welcome to the second installment of the Symbiosis Guide to Exhibition Speak, a plain English steer on industry words and phrases.
+Welcome to the second instalment of the Symbiosis Guide to Exhibition Speak, a plain English steer on industry words and phrases.
 This time we’re looking at the language of design and print, from Artwork to Vector Image.

 You will probably be asked ‘Who’s doing the artwork?’ i.e. creating the images and words to be printed on the graphics panels that will cover the display walls of your stand.
 This may be handled by your in-house designer or design agency, if not our talented artworker will be happy to take your brief.